Grain-free kibbles, fresh meat… Kezako?

 A clue to spot kibbles with a good gelatinisation rate is this domed effect (like soufflé).
 This is obviously a characteristic of our croquettes.

 The ashes, what are they?

 The idea one has of ashes is wrong.
 Although the name makes one think of the remains of a fire, in the case of croquettes it is not negative.
 These are simply mineral materials.
 In a similar way to fire, the ashes in the croquettes are what remains when they are completely burnt.
-Behind this term with a negative connotation are in fact many important minerals and trace elements such as iron, zinc, calcium, phosphorus, etc. These elements are beneficial for the dog’s health, if they remain below a certain threshold (their proportion should be limited to a maximum of 10%).
+Behind this term with its negative connotations are in fact many important minerals and trace elements.
+This is the case with iron, zinc, calcium, phosphorus, etc., for example.
+These elements are beneficial for the dog’s health, if they remain below a certain threshold (their proportion should be limited to a maximum of 10%).

 As you will have understood, in the world of dog food, there are many important deceptive ploys to consider.
 What we advise you to do is to take your analysis a little further and then keep your favourite brand.

 If you want to feed your dog a healthy food with a reduced carbon footprint thanks to local sourcing, go through our shop or through a partner.